ColeKatz1/MLBGamePrediction/README.md

 create_dataset.py uses the baseball_reference_scraping_functions.py functions to create a final dataset we will use for machine learning.

 machine_learning.py, this file runs an svc machine learning algorithm to predict if a game will be a win or loss.
 It then prints the accuracy of the predictions

+Future:

+In order to improve the model's accuracy, more data will be added to the dataset.
+To start, pitching data, which is very important, will be added.
+This will include statistics such as ERA and pitch counts.

+Next, more categorical variables will be added to the dataset.
+This will include variables such as the weather in the game and the time at which the game occurs.

+Finally, more seasons of data will be added to the dataset.
+For example, the 2022 season will be added.